smart-duck/veradco/README.md

 ### Plugins and endpoints

 There is a bijection between plugins and the Golang Kubernetes object that is passed to the Execute function of a plugin.
 So, depending on the code of the plugin, it can be executed several times.
 To avoid that, it is suitable to define the applicable endpoints in the plugin configuration (parameter endpoints).
 By example, the Generic plugin is designed to work with all endpoints.
+If you want it to work with the endpoint "others" which is its native one, you need to define the endpoints parameter to "/validate/others" in the plugin configuration.

 Note: in the Veradco configuration, a plugin can be declared several times with different configurations.